All Injuries All The Time

 Negligent security occurs when a business or property owner provides security but fails to do so effectively.
 This could involve hiring untrained security personnel, failing to monitor security cameras, or neglecting to repair broken locks or gates.
 Even when some level of security is in place, it must be sufficient to deter foreseeable threats.
 When property owners fail to take necessary precautions, victims may have grounds for a negligent security claim if they suffer harm due to criminal activity.

-When property owners disregard their responsibility to provide reasonable safety measures, they put visitors at risk.
+Florida property owners who disregard their responsibility to provide reasonable safety measures put visitors at risk.
 Those who suffer harm due to negligent security may pursue legal action to hold owners accountable and seek compensation for their injuries.

 • Poor lighting in a public place, such as a parking garage or apartment building